status-im/nimbus-site/about/roadmap.md

 sidebar_position: 4
 ---

 As a leading Ethereum client implementation already in production, the Nimbus consensus client team's development priorities are largely dependent on Ethereum's core roadmap.
-Client implementations must support network updates, such as "The Merge" to proof-of-stake, to ensure users face minimal disruption during such events.
+Client implementations must support network updates, such as the merge to proof-of-stake, to ensure users face minimal disruption during such events.

 Known future upgrades and ecosystem developments guiding our research and development efforts include: